 Hartnell would have no problem whatsoever getting a five-year, $25 million deal from the Flyers if he was willing to extend his contract early, especially if he starts next season on pace for another 30-goal season.
 But a $5 million cap hit may be a little too conservative of an estimation, unless the salary cap ceiling is significantly lowered in the next CBA.

 At a certain price point, the Flyers would have no choice but to let Hartnell go the way of Carle and Jagr as a unrestricted next summer.
 Just because a player can GET a certain salary somewhere else does not mean his present team should feel compelled to pay it.

 Where do you see that price point for Hartnell, assuming the NHL's cap ceiling structure does not radically change?

-I am looking forward to the start of the Flyers' prospect camp today.
+I am looking forward to the start of the Flyers' summer Development camp today.
 Most of my blogs the remainder of this week will look at various players and goings-on at the camp.